acg-team/tral/docs/cphmm.rst

 	----R-----A--RA--GH-------C--------A------------------V-------A-----------I-----------------N---------------T-----R--L---Y---I-----------------

-If you wish to use a gamma distribution for indels, choose the option rate_distribution = 'gamma'.
+If you wish to use a gamma distribution for indels, choose the option rate_distribution = 'gamma' or modify the rate distribution in :ref:`config.ini <configure>`.

 Output the detected tandem repeats.
 -----------------------------------